On a sign-change conjecture of Schlosser and Zhou: Introduction and statement of results

 The following states Conjecture 22 of \cite{Z}. \begin{conj} The coefficients of $Q_{10}^\d(q)$ satisfy for $\d=1$ the sign pattern $+-++--+--+$ and for $\d=-1$ the sign pattern $++++-----+$.
 That is to say,

 \end{conj} In this paper, we prove Conjecture \ref{C:MainConj}. \begin{thm} \Cref{C:MainConj} is true, except for

 \end{thm} \begin{rems}

-\begin{enumerate} \item In particular, $Q_{10}^{\pm}(q)$ has only finitely-many vanishing Fourier coefficients.
-Several authors assign to a vanishing coefficient both signs, due to the delicate issue of proving that the coefficient vanishes (we refer to the well-known Lehmer conjecture).
-With this weaker definition of a sign the conjecture of Schlosser and Zhou is true for all $n$.
+\begin{enumerate} \item In particular, $Q_{10}^{\pm 1}(q)$ has only finitely-many vanishing Fourier coefficients.
+Several authors assign to a vanishing coefficient both signs, due to the delicate issue of proving that a coefficient vanishes (we refer to the well-known Lehmer conjecture).
+With this weaker definition of a sign the conjecture of Schlosser and Zhou is true for all $n\in\N_0$.

-\item While $G_p$ is an eta-quotient, the function $Q_{10}$ is not, so the modular properties of $Q_{10}^{\delta}$ differ from those of $G_p^{\delta}$.
-As such, a key step in proving \Cref{C:MainConj} is the usage of Jacobi theta functions to establish the modular properties, and the exact formulas that one obtains are of a different flavor. \end{enumerate} \end{rems} The paper is organized as follows: In Section \ref{sec:prelim}, we recall basic facts concerning weakly holomorphic modular forms, the Jacobi theta function, the Dedekind $\eta$-function, Kloosterman sums, and Bessel functions.
+\item While $G_p$ is an eta-quotient, up to a power of $q$ in front, the function $Q_{10}$ is not, so the modular properties of $Q_{10}^{\delta}$ differ from those of $G_p^{\delta}$.
+As such, a key step in proving \Cref{C:MainConj} is the usage of Jacobi theta functions to establish the modular properties, and the exact formulas that one obtains are of a different flavor. \item Some of the other conjectures in \cite{Z} involve similar quotients which have the same shape as $Q_{10}$.
+It is hence likely that the first step towards proving Conjectures 18, 21, and 24 of \cite{Z} involve writing these functions as quotients of Jacobi theta functions. \end{enumerate} \end{rems} The paper is organized as follows: In Section \ref{sec:prelim}, we recall basic facts concerning weakly holomorphic modular forms, the Jacobi theta function, the Dedekind $\eta$-function, Kloosterman sums, and Bessel functions.
 In Section \ref{sec:exact}, we obtain exact formulas for the counting functions of interest.
 Section \ref{sec:mainterm} is devoted to detecting the main term contributions.
 In Section \ref{sec:Kloosterman} we estimate certain Kloosterman-type sums.
 Section \ref{sec:error} is devoted to estimate the error term.